 What to expect

-Over the coming weeks and months, Strong Towns staff will be in touch with you to help prepare for the event.
+After you schedule a Strong Towns event, our staff will be in touch with you to help prepare.
 You can expect the following:

 - Michelle Erfurt will continue to work with you to finalize event details.